Divyateja04/CS-F214-Assignment-2/README.md

 4. Manan Gupta- 2021A7PS2091H

 ## Algorithm
-WE went over a lot of ideas to make this code and we thought of using trees, recursive functions etc. but judging by the initial conditions given to us, we thought we can also use String Comparision.
-The first step was analyzing Input, we have 2 Possibilities for each line.
+We went over a lot of ideas to make this code and we thought of using trees, recursive functions etc. but judging by the initial conditions given to us, we thought we can also use String Comparison.
+The first step was analyzing input, we have 2 possibilities for each line.
 If last character is P it is a premise, otherwise it's a statement.

 ### AND ELIMINATION
 Here we have two cases: